-The Office of Diversity and Inclusion has reinstated the Diversity Action Grants program to assist organizations and units in sponsoring diversity speakers, programs, and activities in support of the UCF goal “to become more inclusive and diverse.”
+The Office of Diversity Education and Training has reinstated the Diversity Action Grants program to assist organizations and units in sponsoring diversity speakers, programs, and activities in support of the UCF goal “to become more inclusive and diverse.”
 A limited number of grants will be awarded.
 Grants will not exceed $250 and are limited to one per organization per academic year.

 Please email any questions to email@example.com.

-The University of Central Florida’s Office of Diversity and Inclusion presents an award to a student, faculty or staff member, and community partner each year at the Valarie Greene King Diversity Breakfast.
+The University of Central Florida’s Office of Diversity Education and Training presents an award to a student, faculty or staff member, and community partner each year at the Valarie Greene King Diversity Breakfast.
 The deserving award recipients exhibit an extensive commitment to enhancing diversity and inclusion efforts at the University of Central Florida.